 Although Instagram supports horizontal and vertical photos, square posts continue to be a popular choice on Instagram – especially as the Instagram profile grid crops content to a 1:1 ratio.

 So how do you optimize for square?

-We also recommend making your square photos 1080px by 1080px in size.
-That way, when Instagram compresses the file, the version that’s displayed on Instagram should be close to 600px by 600px.
+We recommend making your square photos 1080px by 1080px in size.
+That way, when Instagram compresses the file, the version will still be high quality.

-Generally speaking, your portrait photos should have an aspect ratio of 4:5.
-Anything more than that (like 4:6 or 4:7), and Instagram will crop it.
+Generally speaking, your vertical photos should have an aspect ratio of 4:5.
+Anything longer (like 4:6 or 4:7), and Instagram will crop your content.

 As for size, we recommend going with 1080px by 1350px.
 That way, when Instagram compresses the photo, it should be displayed at around 480px by 600px.

 Instagram Carousel Photo Size Guide

 Instagram carousel posts can be square, horizontal, or vertical in format — and can include both photos and videos.
 This leaves a lot of options for your Instagram carousel size.

 However, once you’ve selected your first photo or video, all of the following photos or videos you select will be cropped to the same aspect ratio.

 If the first photo you select is square (like the example above) all of your following content will be cropped to a 1:1 format.